dahtah/imager/README.md

 You'll need Xcode (OS X's development environment) to compile source packages.
 The FFTW library is needed, and the easiest way to install it is via [Homebrew](http://brew.sh/).
 Install Homebrew, then run:
 	brew install fftw

+Optionally, install libtiff for better support of TIFF files.

 ### Windows

 Building R packages on Windows is a bit of a pain so you're probably better off with the binary package (which may not be up-to-date).
 If you need the latest version of imager, you'll have to: